anden-karlsson/Research-Seminar/README.md

 - kernlab: (0.9.29)
 - MASS: (7.3.54)

-*Section 1: Preliminaries* is where the code imports the required modules for the project.
+*Section 1: preliminaries* is where the code imports the required modules for the project.
 To ensure proper replication without issues, make sure to install the packages under the above versions.

 *NOTE (a): The package "GMM" does not work on certain Mac computers due to missing "libgomp.1.dylib" dependency*.
 Please use Windows instead.
 *NOTE (b): if a package is not installed on the computer, you need to install the module first*.